GeorgeAppianing/requirement-analysis/README.md

 ---

+## 💡 Why is Requirement Analysis Important?
+Requirement Analysis is important because it ensures that the development team and stakeholders share a **common understanding** of what the system should achieve.

+A well-conducted requirement analysis helps to:
+- ✅ Define the **scope** of the project clearly.
+- 💰 Prevent **cost overruns** and **delays** by reducing rework and misunderstandings.
+- 📈 Ensure that the **final product meets user expectations**.
+- 🧩 Identify potential **risks and constraints** early in the development cycle.
+- 🔒 Improve **system quality**, **security**, and **performance** through well-defined requirements.
+- 🤝 Strengthen collaboration and communication between technical teams and stakeholders.

+---

 ## 🎯 Purpose of this Repository
 The main objectives of this repository are to:
 - Explain the importance and process of requirement analysis.